-Abbreviation for extended-data output.
+Extended-data output.
 A type of RAM chip that holds data on the chip's output data lines for a longer period of time than fast-page mode RAM chips.
 The EDO RAM chips are also faster than fast-page mode RAM chips.